7 Signs Your Old Door Is Costing You More Than You Think

 Your front or back door is your first line of defence.
 If it’s old, damaged, or only has a basic lock, it could be vulnerable.

-Modern doors come with multi-point locking systems, reinforced frames, and durable materials—designed to keep your home secure and give you peace of mind.
+Modern front doors come with multi-point locking systems, reinforced frames, and durable materials—designed to keep your home secure and give you peace of mind.

 5. It Looks Tired and Affects Kerb Appeal